kasante1/insidious/README.md

-# Isidious - routes confilicts can really mess your day.
+# Insidious - routes conflicts and precedent issues can really mess your day up in the most subtle way.

 This is a work in progress.